viridian1138/BalanceR-VR/README.md

-# BalanceR-VR
+# BalanceR VR

- Simple App To Gamify Foot Balance Based On SmashBox-VR
+ A Simple App To Gamify Standing Balance Implemented In Python For Full-Body-Track VR (Although Only The Foot Trackers Are Actually Used For Scoring)